rcgsheffield/airbods/README.md

 # Installation

+The system comprises multiple subsystems as described above that are installed using an automated deployment tool to facilitate continuous integration/continuous deployment (CICD).

 ## Ansible

 Automated deployment is implemented using Ansible.
 See their docs: [Executing playbooks for troubleshooting](https://docs.ansible.com/ansible/latest/user_guide/playbooks_startnstep.html).
 Most of the service configuration files are in the `files` directory (Ansible will automatically search this directory for files to upload.)
 Variables are defined in the  `group_vars/all` YAML file.